agroecometrics package

 Parameters:

-• time_grid – A 2D numpy array of shape (n_depths, n_times), where each value is time in minutes.
+• time_grid – A 2D numpy array of shape (n_depths, n_times), where each value is time. (min)

-• depth_grid – A 2D numpy array matching time_grid, where each value is the depth in cm.
+• depth_grid – A 2D numpy array matching time_grid, where each value is the depth. (m)

 • file_path – A Path object representing the output file path.